Practical Pipers Web Site

 We were a small Society formed in 1986 in the Broughty Castle Masonic Rooms in Broughty Ferry, Dundee.

-From our very earliest days, we only had the founding member of Gordon and Valerie Rogers.
-Within days we added the names of Richard Smith (Mains of Fintry Pipe Band), John Ogilvie (Dundee Police), Colin Rusk (Blairgowrie, Rattray & District).
+From our very earliest days, we only had the founding members of Gordon and Valerie Rogers using the hall as means of putting in some practice.
+Within days, the names of Richard Smith (Mains of Fintry Pipe Band), John Ogilvie (Dundee Police), Colin Rusk (Blairgowrie, Rattray & District) were added as they fancied coming in for coaching.

 Now you might ask, “What did they get from it?”
 Mainly, fellowship, but we always added tuition, encouragement, advice and lots of fun.